Fired for Theft But Not Charged: Understanding the Legal Implications

 Proving Theft vs. Employer Rights

-- The importance of documenting incidents leading to dismissal.
+- The importance of documenting incidents leading to dismissal to build a strong case.

 - Consulting legal assistance to explore potential claims against the employer.